alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 ![Teams Presenting](/images/posts/presentation.jpg)

 To cut the long story short, our team didn't make it to top 3.
 We were number 4.
 Number one, 2 and 3 received their prizes a couple weeks after the Hackathon.
 Our team got a follow up call to showcase our prototype at Kisumu County Health offices a week after the Hackathon.

 The whole Hackathon experience was awesome.
 This was the first Hackathon I ever attended.
 It was 3 days full of learning and growing.
 I learned a lot.
 How to approach technical problems and work with a team to address them.

 I got to meet Christine who would later introduce and coach us in [Laravel](https://laravel.com/) and <b>Git Version control</b>.

 Had I missed this, I would have missed an incredible learning opportunity and a chance to meet awesome people.
 I'm glad I attended this.

-*“The willingness to show up changes us, It makes us a little braver each time.” ~ Brené Brown*
+*“The willingness to show up changes us.
+It makes us a little braver each time.” ~ Brené Brown*

 Thanks for reading!